 Emergency Notification Policy

--An e-mail notification from the Office of Student Development to a student's instructors and University officials.
+- An e-mail notification from the Office of Student Affairs to a student’s instructors and University officials.
 A copy of this message is sent to the student as well.

-Contact the Office of Student Development by phone at 703-284-1615 or by e-mail email@example.com.
-Be prepared to provide a detailed description of the emergency circumstances, as well as a reasonable explanation as to why the student is unable to contact his/her instructors directly.
+- Be prepared to provide a detailed description of the emergency circumstances, as well as a reasonable explanation as to why you or the student is unable to contact his/her instructors directly.
 If possible, please include the length of time the student will be absent from classes.
-Emergency Notification Guidelines

--An Emergency Notification is NOT a requirement for students.
-If a student contacts instructors about an emergency situation directly, it is not necessary to involve the Office of Student Development as arrangements are made to resolve the absence.
+- An Emergency Notification is NOT a requirement for students.
+If a student contacts instructors about an emergency situation directly, it is not necessary to involve the Office of Student Affairs as arrangements are made to resolve the absence.

--Instructors are always welcome to share information with the Student Development staff about any student concern.
-Instructors may also contact the student directly to discuss the student's responsibility for completing missed course work, as well as any documentation required by the instructor when the student returns.
+- Instructors are always welcome to share information with the Student Affairs staff about any student concern.
+Instructors may also contact the student directly to discuss the student’s responsibility for completing missed course work, as well as any documentation required by the instructor when the student returns.

--The staff in Office of Student Development typically contacts the student after the emergency notification process to offer support and assistance as the student resumes his/her academic responsibilities.
+- Staff members within the Division of Student Affairs typically contacts the student after the emergency notification process to offer support and assistance as the student resumes his/her academic responsibilities.

 - Knowing each student’s situation helps us provide the immediate help needed and to be better prepared when the student is able to return to class.